 - Consider the company’s financial condition.
 Annuities are a long-term financial option.
 A company that is in solid financial shape is more likely to be around when it is time for you to collect on your contributions.
 You can learn a company’s financial rating from an independent rating organization by calling TDI’s Consumer Help Line.

 - Take your time to consider.
-It’s probably not a good idea to buy an annuity on a first visit with an agent.
+It’s probably not a good idea to buy an annuity on the first visit with an agent.
 Take all the time you need to decide.
 If you feel you are being pressured to make a decision quickly, go elsewhere.
 Consider bringing a trusted family member or friend with you when you meet with the agent.

 - Use the free look period.
 Almost all annuities sold in Texas come with a 20-day free look period, and replacement annuities provide a 30-day free look provision.
 During this period, you may cancel the contract for any reason and get a full refund.
 Use this time to reread the contract and make sure it meets your needs.
 If the annuity doesn’t offer a free look period, be especially cautious.